Menu

 Dates for the diary

-Tuesday 30th April – YR Class Assembly (adults welcome, we will let you know more details soon)
+Tuesday 30th April – YR Class Assembly (adults welcome)

 Friday 10th May – Trip to Bude Library in the afternoon (we will need volunteers to help us walk down and we will be asking parents/carers to collect from the library – more details to follow)